Rogue

 - Shortsword (1d6): Balanced damage and speed

-- Hand Crossbow (1d6): Alternative ranged weapon
+Ranged — Hand Crossbow

 How Should You Play the Rogue in Combat?